hongyusu/hongyusu.github.io/_posts/2015-10-16-spark-in-amazon-ec2.md

     |us-west-2 | US West (Oregon)

   - I would like to work with some cluster which is near Helsinki.
 However, the one in Frankfurt does not work in my case.
 Then I have to use the cluster from Dublin.
+  - It turns out that the server in Dublin is much responsive than the one in west US.
+I am located in Helsinki.
-  - After select the server in Dublin, I continue to generate a paired key by selecting the button on the bottom left corner of the web console.
+  - After select the server in Dublin, I continue to generate a paired key by pressing the button on the bottom left corner of the web console.
   - Name the key file (I use `SparkEC2Key`), and it will then automatically download and save to your working computer.
   - Now I have the key file, the access permission of the file needs to be changed by the following command.
     {% highlight Bash linenos%}